 The name Ichthyophthirius multifilis translates to "fish louse with many children", a title that fits well, as each parasite may produce more than a thousand offspring.
 Although the disease is the equivalent of a skin infection, ich can easily be fatal to a fish stressed by poor diet or habitat.

 - Redness or bloody streaks in advanced stages

 Infected fish are covered to various degrees with small white spots.
 Severe infestations are easy to spot, but small occurrences often go unnoticed.
 However, ich won't remain unnoticed for long.
-Like a bad penny, it will be back with a vengeance.

 The adult parasite burrows into the skin of its victim, feeding on blood and dead epithelial cells.
 The irritation caused by the burrowing parasite causes the skin of the fish to swell and produce white cysts seen as small spots.
 The fish feels as if it's been bitten by a mosquito.
 It's not unusual to see infected fish scratching against rocks and gravel in an effort to get relief.